 Apartment Dining Plans

-All students who lives on campus must purchase a Dining Plan
+- All students who live on campus must purchase a Dining Plan

-“Unlimited Access” refers to unlimited meals in the Riverview Café
+- “Unlimited Access” refers to unlimited meals in the Riverview Dining Hall

-All “Meals” may only be used at the Riverview café
+- All “Meals” may only be used at the Riverview Dining Hall

 - Newly admitted students must pay the university enrollment deposit prior to obtaining access to the housing application.
 The university enrollment deposit is a separate fee managed through the Bursar’s Office.